-One of the best family-friendly attractions in Nashville, Adventure Science Center is a must if you’re visiting with kids.
+One of the most popular family-friendly attractions in Nashville, Adventure Science Center is a must if you’re visiting with kids.
 The science center is full of interactive exhibits to keep children of all ages busy.
 Besides being loads of fun, the adventures will also teach them a thing or two that they wouldn’t learn in class.

 While the kids are occupied, you can look around the Adventure Science Center for adult workshops.
-The science center also featuring a dazzling planetarium.
+The science center also features a dazzling planetarium.
 Most weekends, it even offers yoga classes under the stars!

 Located south of the city center in Green Hills, Bluebird Cafe is the area’s most-loved live music venue by locals & tourists.
 Since its opening in 1982, the legendary music club has hosted many well-known artists.
 Former famous patrons have included Taylor Swift and Garth Brooks.